lwebber/robot-vacuum/README.md

 JS with simple UI to process robot vacuum instructions provided in input.txt file

 ## Instructions for Running This Program
-Fork the repository to your computer and open the index.html file through your IDE's 'live server'.
+Clone the repository to your computer and open the index.html file through your IDE's 'live server'.
 Press 'start' to execute the program; results will be outputted to the DOM and to the console (use devtools to view console output).
 Replace 'input.txt' to test additional data-- keep 'input.txt' in the same folder.

 ## Introduction